 So, to answer your question - do you think Morgan Ingram was murdered?
 Yes, I do.

-I could probably write an entire dissertation on why I believe this was a homicide; however, it is up to you to draw your own conclusions.
-The case is closed, but the proof is right in your face if really look at it.
-I want to also add that whatever lie you hear about me from those who believe Morgan Ingram did take her own life, I can tell you they are nothing more than lies in efforts to discredit me for publicly supporting Morgan Ingram, her mother Toni Ingram and the homicide theory.
-And no matter how many lies you spread, no matter lies you tell, it will not change the truth.
+I could easily write a comprehensive dissertation explaining why I firmly believe this was a homicide.
+However, it is ultimately up to you to form your own conclusions.
+Although the case may be officially closed, the evidence is glaringly apparent if you take a closer look.
+I also want to emphasize that any lies you may hear about me from those who believe Morgan Ingram took her own life are nothing more than attempts to discredit me for openly supporting Morgan Ingram, her mother Toni Ingram, and the theory of homicide.
+Regardless of the lies that may be spread or told, the truth remains unchanged.

 Have a nice day!